Akrouma03/Java-TCP-Chat-room/README.md

 ## Help
 Current Actiive Commands:
 The prefix used for commands is "/"
-If [] are present, replace with required text.
+If [] are present, remove them and insert required text.

 * This command changes the users ID.
 ```